 However, in 2005, the Board of Immigration Appeals had engaged in a sleight of hand legal maneuver.
 They reverted back to the old distinction between lawful permanent residents in deportation and those in exclusion proceedings, twisting it in the context of post-IRRIARA rules and terminology.

 Using a “comparable grounds approach,” the BIA denied Judulang’s appeal.
-They held Judulang was not entitled to rely on former 212(c).
-Since he was charged with a deportation ground which did not have a corresponding ground of exclusion, he could not use 212(c) to defend himself.
+They held Judulang was not entitled to rely on former INA 212(c).
+Since he was charged with a deportation ground which did not have a corresponding ground of exclusion, he could not use that provision of immigration law to defend himself.

 Or so the BIA thought.